top of page

 weather observation

-At present I'm the Director of the Climatological Karstic Observatory of Borgo Grotta Gigante (Trieste, Italy), facility managed by the Commissione Grotte Eugenio Boegan
+I'm currently the Director of the Climatological Karstic Observatory of Borgo Grotta Gigante (Trieste, Italy), a facility managed by the Commissione Grotte Eugenio Boegan

-In 2012 I projected and set the automatic weather station (AWS) of Mount Canin-Kanin, located at 2203 m a.s.l. and actually the highest weather station in Friuli Venezia Giulia.
+In 2012 I designed and installed the automatic weather station (AWS) of Mount Canin-Kanin, located at 2203 m a.s.l. in the Friuli Venezia Giulia region.

-During the summer of 2021, I projected and set the first permanent weather station in Sella Nevea was activated, initially equipped with sensors for air temperature, relative humidity, and a heated rain gauge.
-The station is also equipped with a manual snow gauge and webcam.
+In the summer of 2021, I designed and installed the first permanent weather station in Sella Nevea.
+Initially equipped with sensors for air temperature, relative humidity, and a heated rain gauge, the station also includes a manual snow gauge and a webcam.

-Early winter 2023 I projected and set two high-altitude weather station in the Julian Alps (Canin massif) to study thermal inversions in frost hollows and depressions, and In Fall 2024 I projected and set the highest water station of the Julian Alps (SE Alps) on top of Canin Basso-Mali Kanin (2571 m).
-All these facilities are part of the Alpi Giulie Meteo-Lab initiative.
+In early winter 2023, I designed and installed two high-altitude weather stations in the Julian Alps (Canin Massif) to study thermal inversions in frost hollows and depressions.
+In autumn 2024, I set up the highest water monitoring station in the Julian Alps (SE Alps), located on top of Canin Basso–Mali Kanin at 2571 m a.s.l.

 The AWS of Mount Canin-Kanin - photo RRC